Anyway, here's a quick roundup of the weekend, in links.

 -- While we're on the subject of football: even UT fans are getting tired of Lane Kiffin at this point.

 Kiffin has an obligation to know the rules, and he even bragged to Spurrier about only missing one question on his recruiting test. (&$@!!!)
 Then he comes out and accuses Urban Meyer of a mythical recruiting violation while breaking the SEC code of ethics in the process, gets two secondary violations for kids on campus, and now this?
-I mean, I’ve been behind Lane from the beginning, but he’s really making it hard to defend him.
+I mean, I’ve been behind Lane from the beginning, but he’s really making it hard to defend him.-- A few more football links: Dr. S mourns the death of A-11; Peter King gives us more on the real story of Brett Favre.

 Ghost and I agree that we want him to just be quiet and coach football.
 PLEASE QUIT TALKING, CLK.
 Even then, is that enough?
 Is the guy just going to pop off and say something stupid when the season starts?
 He can’t exactly just keep his mouth shut forever, so I don’t know that this is a problem that will go away.